 Roasted beans extract a mouthwatering cup of coffee.
 The rich aroma and robust flavor can enchant a true aficionado.

 As of 2021, Lavazza is considered one of the best coffee beans brand but not exactly “THE BEST.”
 The rivals on the same level include – Stumptown coffee, Death wish coffee, Seattle’s best coffee, and La Colombe Corsica.

 On A Closing Note

 The coffee bean is the seed of the coffee fruit, and this seed is what gets furnished to become a beautiful cup of coffee, boosting our sensory motors to be more aware and active.
 Now that ‘where do coffee beans come from’ is answered we’ll talk about the multiple benefits of drinking coffee.

 This simple fruit seed holds so much goodness, filled with antioxidants; this plays a significant role in boosting your mood.
-Coffee beans have essential nutrients which fight off the risk factors of many illness and diseases.
+Coffee beans have essential nutrients which fight off the risk factors of many illnesses and diseases.

 Some coffee fanatics even go as far as growing coffee plants and keeping them as a house plant.